r-barnes/dggridR/README.md

 dggridR: Discrete Global Grids for R
 ====================================
 ***
-*Noted*: This fork implements vital fixes to *dggridR*, and performance improvements.
+*Note*: This fork implements vital fixes to *dggridR*, and performance improvements.
 The upstream project is currently unmaintained.
 This fork can be installed using either of:

 ```r
 remotes::install_github("SebKrantz/dggridR")